krishnakumarprabha-ms/Kinder_US_Website_Recreation/README.md

-# Kinder_US_Website_Recreation
-This repository is for my recreation of the Kinder USA website using HTML, CSS and JS
+I have chosen the Kinder's USA website in order to know how can implement the HTML, CSS and JS.
+This is for educational purpose.